tutoriel étui à couteau en cuir

 leather knife case

-For this tutorial, we chose to make this second option: a case in two flat pieces.
+For this tutorial, we chose to make this second option: a two-piece flat case.

-Trace the contours of the knife on a sheet.
+Trace the outline of the knife on a sheet of paper.

-Add the 9 mm around the pattern drawn on the sheet.
+Add the 9 mm around the pattern traced on the sheet.

-Warning: do not take into account the roundness of the handle otherwise the blade of the knife will not pass through the sheath.
-Indeed, the blade is often wider than the handle (see 3rd photo).
+Caution: Do not take into account the rounded shape of the handle, otherwise the knife blade will not fit into the sheath.
+In fact, the blade is often wider than the handle (see 3rd photo).

 leather knife case